zampat/neteye4/itoa/agents/windows/axetwtracing/v0.2.0/Readme.txt

 ============================
 APPENDIX:
 ============================
-1) where you can find the SMO msi ? e.g. for SQL 2012
-- msi SQLSysClrTypes.msi Microsoft System CLR Types for Microsoft® SQL Server® 2012 link: http://go.microsoft.com/fwlink/?LinkID=239644&clcid=0x409
-- msi SharedManagementObjects.msi Microsoft SQL Server® 2012 Shared Management Objectslink: http://go.microsoft.com/fwlink/?LinkID=239659&clcid=0x409

-2) List of ProductCode for released versions  (important for upgrading and uninstall):
+1) List of ProductCode for released versions  (important for upgrading and uninstall):

 Productcode for verion 0.2.0:
 {4ACFA367-02CA-49B8-82D0-F501D2A9AE3E}